 Introducing Ginnie, a friend that will be writing some great articles for us here about massage therapy.

 Hi, I’m Ginnie.
 I’m an RN with a bachelor’s degree from Boston University.
-Several years ago I decided it was time to consider a second career (more on that in a future blog).
+Several years ago I decided it was time to consider a second career in massage therapy (more on that in a future blog).
 Suffice it to say, for now, that sometimes you just know when it’s time to move on.
 I was fortunate to be able to attend Down East School of Massage .
 It was crazy… rediscovering all that anatomy and physiology and pathology.
 It’s all stuff that I learned so long ago (a great deal of which had been forgotten or rather, secured deeply in a hidden part of my brain).
 Amidst all of that re-learning, I remembered how much I really like this stuff!
 I chose massage therapy as my second career because it employs so many elements of my nursing career that I dearly love, you know, all of those bits that drew me to nursing in the first place.
 Things like nurturing, caring, listening, teaching, helping to decrease pain, being organized, using my own grey matter, and just plain hands-on helping people feel better.
 What I love about massage therapy is that it involves all of these aspects of care and at the end of the day I feel I’ve really done something worthwhile.
 I also love that I have not caused any pain via needles, catheters, or other scary medical apparatus.
 I feel I’ve helped someone with something as simple as an hour of uninterrupted relaxation (actually NOT that simple), or relief from physical pain, or by taking an emotional vacation, or maybe even by providing a little bit of the healing intention and love that the client can feel through my hands.
 How cool is that?!
 I am grateful for the opportunity massage therapy has given me to do what I really love.
 I never knew how much I would really love it.

 Shop All